SLEEPY STAG SUITS:

 Bodysuits and parts can also be washed in a tub of cool water with detergent.
 After washing, rinse until the bodysuit is no longer soapy and water runs clear.
 Remove polyfil/pillows from parts for quickest drying time.

 I DO NOT RECOMMEND MACHINE WASHING.
 If you do this, do it at your own risk....suits hold up much better over time when cleaned gently.
+If you machine wash AT LEAST make sure that the machine you use does not have an agitator.

 DRYING